walter-weinmann/syparse/README.md

 TypeName = Identifier
 ```

-This rule results in a reduce/reduce conflict.
+This rule results in a reduce/reduce conflict with `PrimaryExpression = Identifier`, for Example.

 ## 4. Acknowledgement